Skip to footer content

 $vbLabelText $csharpLabel

 This approach captures website content exactly as it appears in the Chrome browser, then converts each PDF page to PNG images.
 The ChromePdfRenderer component ensures accurate rendering of modern web technologies, including JavaScript, CSS3, and responsive layouts with proper background colors, making it perfect for creating website screenshots or archiving web content.
-The render method works fine across all platforms.
+The render method works consistently across all platforms.
+For authentication-protected sites, use login credentials or custom cookies.

 Input